cbetta/doxie/README.md

 * `connectedToExternalPower`: Indicates whether the scanner is connected to its AC adapter versus running on battery power.
 This value is not cached, so it immediately reflects any state changes.

+This method is only available for the original Doxie Go WiFi model.

 ### `GET /restart.json`